Messages from President and Dean

 The Graduate School is very international and open to the outside.
 The faculty members have rich experiences in education and research in various countries (e.g., U.S., U.K, China, Taiwan, and Australia) and offer courses both in Japanese and English.
-Graduate students are also diverse, including undergraduate from the university’s undergraduate program, those who came from private companies, local government, overseas, and company executives with rich experience in business.
+Graduate students are also diverse, including undergraduate from the university’s undergraduate program, those who came from private companies, local government, and overseas.

 In addition to grants for scholarship, the graduate school offers small-class education for students under supervision of academic advisors.
 We expect them to acquire practical skills with a global vision as tough professionals.

 |1988||Ph.D. in Economics, University of Tokyo|

 |1992-2004||Professor, Department of Economics, Yokohama National University|